 "Werewolves of London" by Warren Zevon.

-OK, boys and girls, more 70s one-hit wonders: Written at Phil Everly's request as a dance number(!), this Marinell/Wachtel/Zevon composition was Warren Zevon's only chart hit as a singer.
+OK, boys and girls, more 70s one-hit wonders: Written at Phil Everly's request as a dance number(!), this 1978 Marinell/Wachtel/Zevon composition was Warren Zevon's only chart hit as a singer.
 Hilarious, offbeat lyrics - voted by BBC Radio 2 listeners as the "Greatest Opening Song Line" ever.
 John McVie and Mick Fleetwood provided instrumental and vocal backup for the recording.
-Peaked at #21 in '78, remaining in the charts for 6 weeks.
-Featured in the "Color Of Money" soundtrack ('86).
+Peaked at #21 in 1978, remaining in the charts for 6 weeks.
+Featured in the "Color of Money" soundtrack ('86).
 Song?
 Answer: "Werewolves of London" by Warren Zevon. "...walkin through the streets of Soho in the rain.
 He was lookin' for the place called Lee Ho Fooks, gonna get a big dish of beef chow mein...
 And his hair was perfect ...Ahhhooooo, Werewolves of London".
-I understand that the Chinese restaurant still exists.
+Lee Ho Fooks on Gerrard Street closed in 2008 and is now Dumplings' Legend.
+Might need to check it out if I'm ever back in London.
 Great songwriting! https://www.youtube.com/watch?v=qae25976UgA&list=RDqae25976UgA&start_radio=1

 Comments